ryentran/keyboard-pcb-design/README.md

 The MCU used for this project is an atmega32u4 which was programmed with [QMK_firmware](https://github.com/qmk/qmk_firmware).
 To achieve this, the used MCU pins and key layout was defined in C header files.
 Once everything was setup, the hexfile was generated using a makefile and loaded onto the MCU using [QMK_toolbox](https://github.com/qmk/qmk_toolbox).
 To test the board, the pins across each key was shorted with a wire and the programmed key was executed.

 # Mechanical Key Switches
-Zealios 62g lubed with Krytox 205 Grade 0
+The switches use for this macropad are Zealios 62g lubed with Krytox 205 Grade 0
 <img src = "3x3%20macropad%20v1/images/Zealios%2062g%20Lubed%20Krytox205g0.jpg" width = "1000">

+# Finished Product
 <img src = "3x3%20macropad%20v1/images/key%20switches.jpg" width = "1000">
 <img src = "3x3%20macropad%20v1/images/keycaps.jpg" width = "1000">